FANJOY David Dobrik Pop-Up

 Next, we pinpointed some of David’s most beloved vlogs and printed off hi-res versions of the thumbnails, creating a portrait wall near the entrance for a photo opportunity.
 Echoing the hyper-literal naming convention of “David’s Vlog,” we named the pop-up “David’s Store,” illuminating the space with cost-efficient neon LED signs of his iconic imagery.

-Lastly, we helped broker a third partnership with SeatGeek, setting up a custom installation that celebrated their recent car gifting initiative from David’s vlog.
+Lastly, we helped broker a third partnership with SeatGeek, setting up a custom installation that celebrated their recent car gifting program from David’s vlog.

 We estimated a lot of fans would show up to try and catch a glimpse of David, but our “best case scenario” forecast wasn’t as high as the actual turnout: 10,000 (screaming) fans.
 Whenever they saw David in-store, it compromised our customer flow and made the NYPD weary.